Iteam1337/Iteam1337.github.io/supreme/commands.md

 - Create a `.nvmrc` wih the users current node version
 - Install [`prettier`](https://prettier.io/), a tool that formats JavaScript, and creates our preferred configuration.
+- Install `eslint` and create config for Node or React

 #### Example